odkr/pandoc-zotxt.lua/man/pandoc-zotxt.lua.md

 consequence, **pandoc-zotxt.lua** cannot retrieve data from these versions of Zotero unless you tell **pandoc** to set the "User Agent" HTTP header.

-If you cannot (or rather would not) upgrade to a more recent version of Zotero, you can make *pandoc* set that header, thereby enabling **pandoc-zotxt.lua** to connect to your version of Zotero, by passing **--request-header** *User-Agent:Pandoc/2*.
+If you cannot upgrade to a more recent version of Zotero, you can make *pandoc* set that header, thereby enabling **pandoc-zotxt.lua** to connect to your version of Zotero, by passing **--request-header** *User-Agent:Pandoc/2*.
 Note, **--request-header** *User-Agent:Mozilla/5* will *not* enable **pandoc-zotxt.lua** to connect.
 If you must set the "User Agent" HTTP header to a string that starts with "Mozilla/", you also have set the HTTP header "Zotero-Allowed-Request".
 You can do so by **--request-header** *Zotero-Allowed-Request:X*.

 # CAVEATS

-**pandoc-zotxt.lua** is partly Unicode-agnostic.
+**pandoc-zotxt.lua** is for the most part Unicode-agnostic.

 # SEE ALSO